-- Similar to other downtown residential developments, residential developers would most likely need to incorporate on-site parking for residents within their residential site development plans.
-Suggesting the use of off-site parking to park residents is often a deal breaker for many lenders and developers since residential parking is often provided on-site as an amenity to residents. - The analysis assumes that events at the convention center or theater can be accommodated at evening and weekend special event times, either through parking management or additional parking provided outside of the benefit district.
+Similar to other downtown residential developments, residential developers would most likely need to incorporate on-site parking for residents within their residential site development plans.
+Suggesting the use of off-site parking to park residents is often a deal breaker for many lenders and developers since

+• The analysis assumes that events at the convention center or theater can be accommodated at evening and weekend special event times, either through parking management or additional parking provided outside of the benefit district.
 Patrons may likely be amenable to longer walking distances from parking to their event destination when the addition of retail and food service is offered along the route between the two locations.
-It has also been noted that weekday convention center patrons may have their parking needs accommodated through the use of valet parking storage facilities while taking advantage of overnight lodging at the downtown hotels.
+It has also been noted that weekday convention center patrons may have their parking needs accommodated through the use of valet parking storage facilities while taking advantage of